CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Introduction

 \section{Introduction}

-Deep neural networks (DNNs), which represent an important class of ML models have shown a great success in many applications such as image classification \cite{000}, natural language processing \cite{001}, and two-player games \cite{002}.
-DNNs could achieve good levels of precision, but they have a black box nature.
-As a result, extending their application to other fields such as: autonomous driving and avionics \cite{Tuncali} and healthcare \cite{Finlayson}, the safety and trustworthiness of DNNs have been raised \cite{003}.
-Compared to other ML models such as decision trees and Bayesian networks, diagnosing the inference process in DNNs is more challenging, due to the large number of learnable parameters, which increases as much as we go deeper in the network.
-In addition, they have various components such as activation functions, connectivity patterns and properties of the learning procedure, such as regularization and employed cost functions.
-From what precedes, it is evident that the ability of human users to understand and trust the decisions of DNNs is a very challenging task.
+Deep neural networks (DNNs), which represent an major class of machine learning models have shown a remarkable success in many applications like image classification \cite{000}, natural language processing \cite{001}, and two-player games \cite{002}.
+Despite their high accuracy, they have a black box nature, raising serious concerns about extending their application to other critical domains like autonomous driving and avionics \cite{Tuncali} and healthcare \cite{Finlayson}.
+Unlike interpretable machine learning models like decision trees and Bayesian networks, understanding the inference process in DNNs is more challenging, due to the large number of learnable parameters, complex architecture, and various learning procedures.

-This blackbox nature of DNNs leads to discovering one of their most important vulnerabilities, which is the adversarial examples. \cite{Szegedy} and \cite{Biggio} show that every DNN model is vulnerable to adversarial examples, which refer to malicious perturbations on the input image.
+The black-box nature of DNNs has revealed one of their most critical vulnerabilities: adversarial examples. \cite{Szegedy} and \cite{Biggio} show that every DNN model is vulnerable to adversarial examples, which refer to malicious perturbations on the input image.
 Although these perturbations are imperceptible to humans, yet they succeed to fool the state-of-the-art models \cite{Krizhevsky,Szegedy_Deeper_2015,Simonyan_2015,He_2016}.
-It has been found that adversarial examples can be applied across different models \cite{He_2016,Wu_2020,Wang_2021} and be harmful even in the real world \cite{Duan_Physic}, which raises many safety concerns especially in autonomous driving \cite{Kevin_Physic} and healthcare \cite{Ma_Medical}.
+It has been found that adversarial examples can be applied across different models \cite{He_2016,Wu_2020,Wang_2021} and be harmful even in the real world \cite{Duan_Physic,Hussain_2024,Ali_Ghanem_2025}, which raises many safety concerns especially in autonomous driving \cite{Kevin_Physic} and healthcare \cite{Ma_Medical}.